 So where do I find the best bikes and their seat heights?

+Part of the reason that kids bike sizes are confusing is that most bike companies don’t publish the seat heights of their bikes!
 Not to worry, we’ve got you covered!
-Most bike companies don’t publish the seat heights of their bikes so we’ve measured the seat heights of over 50 different bikes for you!
+We’ve measured the seat heights of over 50 different bikes for you!
 You can access seat heights for all kids bicycle sizes using the comparison charts at the bottom of these pages:

 For additional information on child bike sizes and what other features you should look for when shopping for a bike, check out our article Best Kids Bikes: The Authoritative Buying Guide.